GRAM: Generalization in Deep RL with a Robust Adaptation Module: Robust Adaptation Module

-The robust latent feature $z_{\textnormal{rob}}$ defines an anchor point in latent feature space where we can apply robust training.
-Because we consider a single unified policy architecture, note that the RL loss $\mathcal{L}_{\textnormal{RL}}$ in \eqref{eq:rl_loss} incentivizes the privileged context encoding $z_t = f(c_t)$ to move away from $z_{\textnormal{rob}}$ if it will lead to better performance.
-Given this intuition, we propose the use of $z_{\textnormal{rob}} = \mathbf{0}_d$ in our implementation of GRAM to allow the outputs of a randomly initialized context encoder to start near $z_{\textnormal{rob}}$ at the beginning of training and move away from it as needed.
-Then, at deployment time we bias the latent feature estimate back towards the robust anchor point $z_{\textnormal{rob}}$ if the estimate is unreliable due to OOD environment dynamics.
-See the right side of \figref{fig:ram} for an illustration.

-By using a special robust latent feature $z_{\textnormal{rob}}$, we incorporate the failure mode of OOD dynamics directly into the existing adaptation framework as a single instance in latent feature space.
-This allows us to leverage the existing training procedure and architecture for adaptation in ID contexts, while applying tools from robust RL to encode robust behavior into $\pi(a_t \mid s_t, z_{\textnormal{rob}})$ for OOD generalization \emph{within the same architecture}.
-The use of a single architecture also allows for implicit regularization benefits of this robust training beyond $z_{\textnormal{rob}}$.
-In the next section, we provide details on the robust RL techniques that we use during training to achieve OOD generalization.
+By defining a special robust latent feature $z_{\textnormal{rob}}$, we incorporate the failure mode of OOD dynamics directly into the existing adaptation framework as a single instance in latent feature space.
+This allows us to leverage the existing teacher-student training procedure for adaptation in ID contexts, while applying tools from robust RL to encode robust behavior into $\pi(a_t \mid s_t, z_{\textnormal{rob}})$ for OOD generalization \emph{within the same architecture}.
+Note that the privileged context encoding $z_t = f(c_t)$ begins training near $z_{\textnormal{rob}} = \mathbf{0}_d$ for a randomly initialized context encoder, and the RL loss $\mathcal{L}_{\textnormal{RL}}$ in \eqref{eq:rl_loss} incentivizes $z_t$ to move away from $z_{\textnormal{rob}}$ as needed to achieve adaptive performance.
+At deployment time, we bias the latent feature estimate back towards the robust anchor point $z_{\textnormal{rob}}$ if the estimate is unreliable due to OOD environment dynamics.
+See the bottom of \figref{fig:ram} for an illustration.

-\section{Training for robust adaptation}
+\section{Training for Robust Adaptation}

 Our robust adaptation module provides an intuitive structure for achieving both ID and OOD dynamics generalization within a single architecture.
 In order to accomplish this goal, we jointly train our policy $\pi(a_t \mid s_t, z_t)$ for adaptive performance in ID environments and robust performance in OOD environments (i.e., when $z_t = z_{\textnormal{rob}}$).
-For a given iteration of RL training, we assign each training environment to either \emph{ID training} or \emph{OOD training}.
-This assignment determines how the latent feature vector is calculated, as well as how data collection occurs in the environment.
-See \figref{fig:rl_training} for an overview.
+We consider parallel training environments as in \cite{rudin_2022}, and assign each training environment to either \emph{adaptive training} or \emph{robust training}.
+This assignment determines how the latent feature vector is calculated during training, as well as how data collection occurs in the environment.
+See \algref{alg:rl_training} and \figref{fig:rl_training} for an overview of the joint RL training pipeline, which is followed by a supervised learning phase to train the adaptation network $\phi(h_t, \xi)$.
+Note that the robust adaptation module $\Phi_{\textnormal{GRAM}}(h_t)$ is only applied at deployment time and not during training.